 A Contracts For Difference (CFD) is a tradable contract between you (investor) and your CFD provider.
 When the contract expires, both parties exchange the difference between the opening and closing prices of the underlying asset, which can be stocks, currencies, commodities, indices or even cryptocurrency.
 Because CFDs mirror corporate actions, a CFD owner can receive a form of cash dividend and participate in stock splits.

-CFDs are unlisted Specified Investment Products, so investors need to complete the Customer Knowledge Assessment (KRA) before they can open a CFD account and begin trading.
+CFDs are unlisted Specified Investment Products, so investors need to complete the Customer Knowledge Assessment (CKA) before they can open a CFD account and begin trading.

 Futures vs Contracts For Difference (CFDs)